The Five Critical Differences of Hive vs. HBase

 HBase Core Features

 HBase works by storing data as key/value modeled after Google’s Bigtable.
-It supports four primary operations: put to add or update rows, scan to retrieve a range of cells, get to return cells for a specified row, and delete to remove rows, columns or column versions from the table.
-Versioning is available so that previous values of the data can be fetched (the history can be deleted every now and then to clear space via HBase compactions).
+It supports four primary operations: put to add or update rows, scan to retrieve a range of cells, return cells for a specified row, and delete to remove rows, columns or column versions from the table.
+Versioning is available so that it fetches previous values of the data (the history deletes every now and then to clear space via HBase compactions).
 Although HBase includes tables, a schema is only required for tables and column families, but not for columns, and it includes increment/counter functionality.

 Here are a few of HBase's features: